La-Kiki/omegapoint/README.md

 # Omegapoint code test
-Set up to solve a code test involving Swedish personal numbers.
+Set up to solve a code test involving Swedish ID numbers.

+This program is created to check Swedish personal, coordination, and organisation numbers and whether they comply to correct formats, values, and Luhn's Algorithm.

+Accepted personal numbers are of the form (YY)YYMMDD(-|+)XXXX.

+Accepted coordination numbers are of the form (YY)YYMMDD(-|+)XXXX, where DD corresponds to an existing calendar day, plus 60.

+AAccepted organisation numbers are of the form ()YYMMDD(-|+)XXXX

 ## Prerequisites